Montana/manifest/README.md

 ## Image Digest

-When inspecting a `digest` in a file tree, it should look similar to this:
+When inspecting a `digest` in a directory tree, it should look similar to this:

 ![tree](tree.png)